thortle/Twibot-20/Twibot-22/README.md

 - This extension demonstrates that even with a relatively small, balanced dataset of 1000 tweets, transformer-based models can effectively distinguish between bot and human tweets.
 - The integration of Apache Parquet provides flexibility for handling larger datasets or integration with other tools.

 ### 7.4.
-Feature Engineering Opportunities
+Feature engineering opportunities

 While our current model achieves good performance using only tweet text, there are numerous opportunities for feature engineering that could significantly improve detection accuracy.
 The Twibot-22 dataset contains rich metadata that remains unexploited in our current approach.

 #### 7.4.1.
-Hashtag Analysis
+Hashtag analysis

-The `hashtag.json` file (255MB) contains valuable information about hashtag usage that could reveal bot behavior patterns:
+The `hashtag.json` file (255MB) contains valuable information about hashtag usage that could reveal bot behavior patterns :

-- **Usage Frequency**: Bots often use hashtags more frequently than humans
+- **Usage frequency**: bots often use hashtags more frequently than humans
-- **Hashtag Categories**: Bots tend to use promotional, cryptocurrency, or trending hashtags
+- **Hashtag categories**: bots tend to use promotional, cryptocurrency, or trending hashtags
-- **Temporal Patterns**: Bots may rapidly adopt trending hashtags or continue using outdated ones
+- **Temporal patterns**: bots may rapidly adopt trending hashtags or continue using outdated ones
-- **Semantic Coherence**: Bots often use semantically unrelated hashtags together
+- **Semantic coherence**: bots often use semantically unrelated hashtags together
-- **Rare/Common Distribution**: Bots might use extremely rare hashtags for targeted campaigns
+- **Rare/Common distribution**: bots might use extremely rare hashtags for targeted campaigns

 Implementation could involve creating features like hashtag density per tweet, unique hashtag ratio, or distribution across categories.

 #### 7.4.2.
-Network Analysis
+Network analysis

-The `edge.csv` file (6.2GB) contains follower/following relationships that could reveal network-based signals:
+The `edge.csv` file (6.2GB) contains follower/following relationships that could reveal network-based signals :

-- **Follow Ratio**: Bots often have unusual follower-to-following ratios
+- **Follow ratio**: bots often have unusual follower-to-following ratios
-- **Network Centrality**: Bot accounts may have different centrality metrics in the social graph
+- **Network centrality**: bot accounts may have different centrality metrics in the social graph
-- **Clustering Patterns**: Bots may form clusters or islands in the network
+- **Clustering patterns**: bots may form clusters or islands in the network
-- **Connection to Known Bots**: Accounts connected to many known bots are more likely to be bots
+- **Connection to known bots**: accounts connected to many known bots are more likely to be bots
-- **Temporal Following Patterns**: Bots may gain followers in unusual patterns
+- **Temporal following patterns**: bots may gain followers in unusual patterns

 Graph-based features could be extracted using network analysis libraries like NetworkX.

 #### 7.4.3.
-User Metadata
+User metadata

-User profile information could provide strong signals:
+User profile information could provide strong signals :

-- **Account Age**: Many bots are relatively new accounts
+- **Account age**: many bots are relatively new accounts
-- **Profile Completeness**: Bots often have incomplete profiles
+- **Profile completeness**: bots often have incomplete profiles
-- **Username Patterns**: Bots may have usernames with specific patterns (random strings, numbers)
+- **Username patterns**: bots may have usernames with specific patterns (random strings, numbers)
-- **Profile Picture Analysis**: Bots may lack profile pictures or use stock images
+- **Profile picture analysis**: bots may lack profile pictures or use stock images
-- **Description Keywords**: Certain keywords in descriptions may indicate bot accounts
+- **Description keywords**: certain keywords in descriptions may indicate bot accounts

 #### 7.4.4.
-Behavioral Patterns
+Behavioral patterns

-Temporal and behavioral features could be extracted:
+Temporal and behavioral features could be extracted :

-- **Posting Frequency**: Bots often post at regular intervals or with unusual frequency
+- **Posting frequency**: bots often post at regular intervals or with unusual frequency
-- **Activity Cycles**: Bots may show unnatural activity patterns across hours/days
+- **Activity cycles**: bots may show unnatural activity patterns across hours/days
-- **Content Similarity**: Bots often post similar content repeatedly
+- **Content similarity**: bots often post similar content repeatedly
-- **Response Patterns**: Bots may have unusual patterns in how they interact with other users
+- **Response patterns**: bots may have unusual patterns in how they interact with other users
-- **Platform Usage**: Bots may use specific Twitter clients or APIs
+- **Platform usage**: bots may use specific Twitter clients or APIs

 #### 7.4.5.
-List Membership
+List membership

-The `list.json` file (4.7MB) contains information about Twitter lists:
+The `list.json` file (4.7MB) contains information about Twitter lists :

-- **List Membership**: Being on certain types of lists may correlate with bot status
+- **List membership**: being on certain types of lists may correlate with bot status
-- **List Creation**: Bots may create lists with specific characteristics
+- **List creation**: bots may create lists with specific characteristics
-- **List Names/Descriptions**: The nature of lists an account belongs to may provide signals
+- **List names/Descriptions**: the nature of lists an account belongs to may provide signals

 #### 7.4.6.
-Multimodal Features
+Multimodal features

-Combining different types of features could be particularly powerful:
+Combining different types of features could be particularly powerful :

-- **Text + Network**: Combining content analysis with network position
+- **Text + network**: combining content analysis with network position
-- **Temporal + Content**: Analyzing how content changes over time
+- **Temporal + content**: analyzing how content changes over time
-- **Metadata + Behavior**: Correlating profile information with behavioral patterns
+- **Metadata + behavior**: correlating profile information with behavioral patterns

 #### 7.4.7.
-Implementation Considerations
+Implementation considerations

-When implementing these features, several considerations are important:
+When implementing these features, several considerations are important :

-- **Memory Efficiency**: Large files like `edge.csv` (6.2GB) require chunked processing
+- **Memory efficiency**: large files like `edge.csv` (6.2GB) require chunked processing
-- **Feature Selection**: Not all features will be equally valuable; feature selection methods should be applied
+- **Feature selection**: not all features will be equally valuable; feature selection methods should be applied
-- **Interpretability**: Some features provide more interpretable signals than others
+- **Interpretability**: some features provide more interpretable signals than others
-- **Generalization**: Features should capture fundamental bot behaviors rather than dataset-specific patterns
+- **Generalization**: features should capture fundamental bot behaviors rather than dataset-specific patterns

 By incorporating these additional features, the model could potentially achieve significantly higher accuracy while maintaining good generalization to new data.

-## 8. Usage Instructions
+## 8. Usage instructions

 ### 8.1.
 Prerequisites
 1. Ensure you have the Twibot-22 dataset files (`tweet_*.json`, `label.csv`, `split.csv`) in the `Twibot-22/` directory.
-2. Install required Python packages:
+2. Install required Python packages :
    ```bash
    pip install transformers datasets torch scikit-learn matplotlib pandas pyarrow psutil
    ```

 ### 8.2.
-Running the Pipeline (Default - HF Format)
+Running the pipeline (Default - HF Format)
-Execute the scripts sequentially:
+Execute the scripts sequentially :
 ```bash
 # Step 1: Extract tweets from the Twibot-22 dataset
 python Twibot-22/scripts/1_extract_tweets.py --data-dir Twibot-22 --bot-tweets 500 --human-tweets 500 --output-dir ./extracted_1000_tweets